 One of the intentions of the English Baccalaureate is to encourage wider take up of geography and history in addition to, rather than instead of, compulsory subjects such as religious education.
 We recognise, as many schools do, the benefits religious education can bring to pupils.
 This is why the teaching of religious education remains compulsory throughout a pupil's schooling.
 Success in all subjects studied at GCSE, including religious studies where taken, will continue to be recognised by other performance table measures.

-To get the science element of the English Baccalaureate you either need to get an A*-C pass in core and additional science or you must take all of the three single sciences and get an A*-C pass in two of them.
+No. To get the science element of the EBacc you either need to get an A*-C pass in core and additional science or you must take three of the four single sciences (biology, chemistry, physics, computer science) and get an A*-C pass in 2 of them.

-Please note that only the following two computer science qualifications will be eligible for inclusion:
+Please note that only the following 2 computer science qualifications will be eligible for inclusion in 2014: